Mauryagopal/Pediatric-Pneumonia-Detection/README.md

-# 🩺 PediaPneuDetect - Pediatric Pneumonia Detection using CNN & Transfer Learning
+# 🩺 Pediatric Pneumonia Detection using CNN & Transfer Learning

 This project focuses on detecting **pediatric pneumonia** from chest X-ray images using **deep learning**.
 The model leverages **transfer learning** with the **Xception architecture**, followed by custom classification layers, to achieve a test accuracy of over **95%**.